brendafazeredo/brendafazeredo/README.md

 Hello!
 My name is Brenda Azeredo.
-I am 23 years old and I speak four languages.
+I am 23 years old and I speak four languages fluently.
 I am embarking on a search for the perfect programming opportunity.
-Specially in back-end development: Java, Node.js, PHP, Python and Ruby.
+Specially back-end development: C#, Java and Python.
 I am eager to find the ideal role in an innovative project.